 The DWS (2016) SQR Summary, including the PES, is provided for each of the associated watercourses (Table 5-1).
 The Meul SQR is approximately 2.3 km in length flowing North of the Project area and expected to host a total of eight fish species and 63 macroinvertebrate taxa.
-The Dwaalspruit SQR is approximately 2.15 km in length flowing South of the Project area and expected to host a total of seven fish species and 62 macroinvertebrate taxa.
-The Present Ecological Status (PES) of these systems is 'Largely natural with few modifications' (Figure 5-1).
+The Present Ecological Status (PES) of this system is 'Largely natural with few modifications' (Figure 5-1).
 These systems are considered ecologically stressed due anthropogenic activities including agricultural cultivation and mining.